Oneida, New York: History

 The village of Oneida was incorporated on June 20, 1848, as part of the larger town of Lenox to its west, but years of friction among the different sections of town spurred the village to establish itself independently as the new Town of Oneida in 1896.
 In turn, this town was later chartered as the City of Oneida on March 28, 1901.

 The city's first elected mayor was Julius M. Goldstein, the co-founder of Powell & Goldstein Cigar Company.
 Goldstein was born in Prussia and immigrated in 1871.

+The city was founded in 1834 by Sands Higinbotham, who contributed land to the Syracuse and Utica Railroad under the stipulation that all passenger trains stop at a depot he constructed, a arrangement that directly drove the early growth of Oneida Depot.
+His son Niles Higinbotham later donated land within the city for a public park and for the construction of four churches.
+The Oneida Valley Bank was established in 1851 by Niles, his father Sands, and their associate Samuel Breese.
+The Higinbotham family home, Cottage Lawn, built between 1849 and 1850 at the corner of Main and Grove Streets, was occupied by the family until 1934, when it was bequeathed to the Madison County Historical Society and is today listed on the National Register of Historic Places.

 Oneida is located near the site of the former Oneida Community, a social and religious experiment that flourished during the third quarter of the 19th century.
 The community, founded by John Humphrey Noyes, lasted from 1848 until 1881.
 It produced silk and canned goods until the manufacturing of flatware picked up in the later years of the community's existence.
 This led to the foundation in 1880 of Oneida Limited, a company that outlasted the community and became one of America's most important flatware producers in the 20th century.
 The company is still headquartered in the city, although all US manufacturing operations have now ceased and all Oneida products are imported.
 The Oneida Community Mansion House, a National Historic Landmark, is preserved as the principal building of the Oneida Community.

 Oneida has a number of properties on the National Register of Historic Places, including the Main-Broad-Grove Streets Historic District, Cottage Lawn, DeFerriere House, Mount Hope Reservoir, Oneida Armory, Oneida Community Mansion House, and United States Post Office.